65th Cavalry Division: History

 of the 159th also conducted the training of the cavalry elements of the Citizens' Military Training Camps (CMTC) at Fort Des Moines.
+The division also staged cavalry exhibitions in Chicago to gain interest in the CMTC summer camps.
 The 159th alternated the responsibilities of CMTC training each year with the regiments of the 66th Cavalry Division.
-The division’s support units established training affiliations with Regular Army units as well and generally went to other camps designed for their respective arm or service.
+The division's support units established training affiliations with Regular Army units as well and generally went to other camps designed for their respective arm or service.
 For example, the 405th Engineer Squadron usually trained at Fort Sheridan and Camp Custer; the 465th Field Artillery Battalion trained with the units of the 1st Battalion, 14th Field Artillery, and later the 3rd Field Artillery, both at Fort Sheridan; and the 465th Armored Car Squadron trained with the 14th Cavalry at Fort Sheridan.
 Additionally, the 365th Medical Squadron trained at the medical officers' training camp at Fort Snelling, Minnesota.